Majdi-Aref/mildew-detector/README.md

 ## 3. 1.
 First hypothesis and how to validate it

 - Hypothesis
-  - Cherry leaves infected with powdery mildew demonstrate unique properties, which are small white, milky, or light gray spots that my machine learning program can detect.
+  - Cherry leaves that are infected with powdery mildew demonstrate unique properties that distinguish them from other ones that are healthy; those unique properties are small white, milky, or light gray spots that my machine learning program can detect.
 - Validation
   - By implementing a binary classification method, my machine learning program has been able to detect those unique properties and utilize them to accurately predict whether a cherry leaf is healthy or infected with powdery mildew.